About the Project

 Project Components

-Subject to consultation, regulatory and board approvals, the proposed Fort Saskatchewan Path2Zero expansion project will consist of:
+The Fort Saskatchewan Path2Zero expansion project will consist of:

 • Hydrogen-fueled ethylene cracker